 As part of our premarital negotiations, we agreed to spend 6 months or more a year in the USA, and 4 to 5 months with my wife’s family in northeastern Thailand, with the rest in international travel.
 Covid disrupted the latter, and that continues to be on hold pending a normalization in travel risk.

-Thailand is quite a bit warmer than the Pacific Northwestern USA, so we have come up with a nice seasonal accommodation: we spend April through October in Washington State, which is a nice weather time, and November through March in Thailand.
+Thailand is quite a bit warmer than the Pacific Northwestern USA, so we have come up with a nice seasonal accommodation: we spend April through October in Washington State, which is (usually) a nice weather time, and November through March in Thailand.
 This is the cool season there (cool meaning as low as 60°F at night, highs in the low 80s), with little rain.
+March gets warmer, and April is considered the hottest month of the year in Thailand, often reaching over 100°F.

 Our first ‘winter’ in Thailand, we built a 2200 SF home adjacent to my wife’s mother’s house where she grew up, in our village of about 600 families set in the rice fields of Isaan, Surin Province.